noahoya/noahoya/projects/algorithms.md

 Outcome -
 This work strengthened my algorithmic problem-solving skills and deepened my understanding of runtime analysis.
 By translating theoretical designs into code, I learned to identify edge cases, validate outputs, and optimize for performance.
 These skills continue to be foundational for tackling new technical challenges.

-Here is an example of some psuedocde I had to learn how to implement to solve a shortest paths problem

 Here is an example of some pseudocode I had to learn and implement to solve a shortest paths problem:

 ~~~